neresident/Hasee-KingBook-X57S1/README.md

 #### Graphics related:

 - [ ] HDMI (Video/Audio) - problem on the Apple's driver side (probably won't be fixed)
-- [x] HiDPi issues before sleep-wake cycle - glitching-blinking screen while using launchpad/switching/dragging windows and etc. Workaround: put laptop in sleep mode, wake it up - voila. (related to some part of Ice Lake users) > Fixed via injecting value (AAPL,GfxYTile) from that [plist](https://github.com/khronokernel/DarwinDumped/blob/master/MacBookAir/MacBookAir9%2C1(2)/Device%20Properties/device-properties.plist) file (from real MacBook Air).
+- [x] HiDPi issues before sleep-wake cycle - glitching-blinking screen while using launchpad/switching/dragging windows and etc. > Fixed via injecting value (AAPL,GfxYTile) from that [plist](https://github.com/khronokernel/DarwinDumped/blob/master/MacBookAir/MacBookAir9%2C1(2)/Device%20Properties/device-properties.plist) file (from real MacBook Air / MacBook Pro).
 Thanks to [Applelife topic](https://applelife.ru/threads/dampy-originalnyx-makov.2943712/) AND (especially to member of forum - RV_ABZ), [khronokernel](https://github.com/khronokernel)
-- [ ] Login screen glitch [black glitch screen for 5-7 seconds] (related to all Ice Lake users)
+- [ ] Login screen glitch [black glitch screen for 5-7 seconds] or any other screen corruption (related to all Ice Lake hackintoshes)

 #### Peripherals:

-- [ ] Thunderbolt 3 - only did dump from chip with programmer,
+- [ ] Thunderbolt 3 - only did dump from chip with programmer (i didn't test it myself, but it seems to be working with eGPU, without Hotplug support, result was reported by [kingo132]
-- [ ] SDHC CardReader (USB-based) - not mounting cards in system, not detected at all (working OOTB under Linux/Windows)
+- [ ] MicroSD CardReader (USB based Realtek) - not mounting cards in system, not detected at all (working OOTB under Linux/Windows)
 - [ ] Wake-up from USB inserting - actually not need that at all, just to mention.

 #### Other

 - [ ] Some vendor FnKeys not working (Fn+F1 - switch WiFi; Fn+F7 - LCD/Projector switch; Fn+F12 - switch Num Lk).
 Others working okay, like key brightness, switch of trackpad, volume and etc.
 - [x] Touchpad is not working after hot reboot from Windows/Linux - you need to shutdown and boot to macOS to get it working.
-[Details about fix]
+Touchpad required ACPI patch (GPIO) + codeless kext or ACPI patch to change name of touchpad to SYN3602 (fixed reboot from Windows) [Details about fix]

 #### Some info